ppy/osu-wiki/news/2026/2026-09-01-osumania-4k-world-cup-round-of-32-recap.md

 | **Canada** ::{ flag=CA }:: | **5** | 0 | ::{ flag=QA }:: Qatar |
 | Brazil ::{ flag=BR }:: | 2 | **5** | ::{ flag=AR }:: **Argentina** |

 While not as exciting as later rounds or previous tournaments have been, we've still had a share of surprises left for us during this week's matches.
-Most notably, we had the Spanish derby between Mexico and Spain go to tiebreak, as well as the similarly-flagged match between Poland and Indonesia who valiantly fought to settle once and for all whether the red stripe should be at the top or bottom of their flags.
+Most notably, we had the Spanish derby between Mexico and Spain go to the tiebreaker, as well as the similarly flagged match between Poland and Indonesia, valiantly fighting to settle once and for all whether the red stripe should be at the top or bottom.

 Despite the result, Brazil versus Argentina was also one of the closest matches in the round.
 With a team score delta of only **265 points** over the brazilians on [IVE - After LIKE (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2604483#mania/5825973) (RC4) by ::{ flag=PE }:: [Miaurichesu](https://osu.ppy.sh/users/10055648), that should tell you how close of a match it must've been.
 Make sure to [give the VOD a watch](https://www.twitch.tv/videos/2854555277) if you haven't already!

 Another thing to note is that the top 11 seeded teams still remain undefeated, with Poland being the ones to break the streak.
-All in all this was quite a chill weekend of matches.
+All in all, this was quite a chill weekend of matches.
 While there were some upsets here and there like the aforementioned LATAM derby, the overall results lined up with our expectations.
 This, however, may just be the calm before the storm.

 ---